Skip to main content

 If you plan to register using the coworking address, start with the provider's virtual office offer, not a hot-desk plan.
 Virtual office setups are marketed as including legal documentation and communication support, and some providers state the address can be used for GST, compliance, and ROC-related needs.

 Before payment, ask for the exact onboarding document pack issued for address use, plus written confirmation that it fits your intended setup.
 Do not rely on verbal reassurance.
-If your accountant says timing depends on a rule or turnover trigger, keep "Add current threshold after verification" on your checklist and confirm it separately.
+If your accountant says timing depends on a rule or turnover trigger, confirm the current threshold separately with your accountant before you commit.

 Some operators market setup "within days" and claim support tied to MCA/GST requirements.
 Treat that as a claim you still need to verify.
 Ask for the onboarding sequence step by step: what they need from you, who owns each step, expected timelines, and what written support they provide if follow-up questions are raised.